bigkorupto/mammad-kabiri-uniqa/README.md

 ### Mine New Schilling

 If you want to mine new Schilling - you are welcome.
-"Clear", that is, audit and double-check the transactions in the /inbox folder with the accounts in the blockchain.
+"Clear", that is, audit and double-check the transactions in the /inbox folder with the accounts on the blockchain.
 Bundle up the transactions (four at a time for now) in a new block and add it to the blockchain.
 For your work you will get rewarded with newly minted 10 Schilling!
 Schilling!
 Schilling!
 Start mining!